P-p-H-d/mlib/README.md

 the header m-core.h o that all hash functions will use this variable as a seed for the hash functions.
-If no user macro is defined, the default is to expand it to 0, making all hash computations predictible.
+If no user macro is defined, the default is to expand it to 0, making all hash computations predictable.

 ##### M\_HASH\_DECL(hash)